Figure53/F53FeedbackKit/README.md

 - iOS prevents fetching crash logs from outside of the sandboxed app environment, so crash log text must be provided to FRFeedbackReporter by an external source.
 One such approach is to use a library like [PLCrashReporter](https://www.plcrashreporter.org) to capture crash reports.
 Upon discovery of a new report, pass the contents of the crash report as NSString text to `[FRFeedbackReporter sharedReporter] reportCrash:`.
 - System profile `CPU_SPEED` will almost always report "-1", as reportedly Apple does not provide results for `HW_CPU_FREQ` on all iOS devices.
 CPU speeds are, however, well-documented per device model and could be cross-referenced server-side.
 - System profile will include an additional element `UUID` on iOS, which is the value of `[[UIDevice currentDevice] identifierForVendor]`.

-### Version Support

-F53FeedbackKit on iOS requires iOS 8.4 or newer.

 ### How To Get Started